MJvZ1981/My-Project/README.md

   git push
 }
 ```

-with an error if no argument is given
+> also giving an error if no argument is given.

-This as one of the fun parts (finding out about these shell scripts.
-I also created scripts to get me in the right directory at once:
+> This, to me, was one of the fun parts (finding out about these shell scripts).
+> I also created scripts to get me in the right directory at once:

 ```
 function hi() {
   cd /path/to/directory